Sony a6000 Moon Settings – Astrophotography 101

 How to Use MoonCalc

-The slider at the top of the map allows you to change the hour of the day.
-Shifting this slider gives a corresponding value to the Moon Azimuth and Moon Altitude values and a different moon position.
+• Use the slider at the top of the map to change the hour of the day.
+Adjusting the slider updates the Moon Azimuth and Moon Altitude, showing the moon’s position at different times.

 Moon-calc-output